vgsr/paascongres-2017-content/readme.txt

 The plugin is built with the following (unforced) plugin requirements in mind:
 * [BuddyPress](https://wordpress.org/plugins/buddypress/) for attendee profiles and enrollment
-* [BP-XProfile-Relationship-Field](https://github.com/lmoffereins/bp-xprofile-relationship-field/) for workshop selection in a profile field
+* [BP XProfile Relationship Field](https://github.com/lmoffereins/bp-xprofile-relationship-field/) for workshop selection in a profile field

-The following plugins are suggested for use, depending on your configurations:
+The following plugins are suggested for use, depending on your configuration:
-* [BP-Multiblog-Mode](https://github.com/lmoffereins/bp-multiblog-mode/) for using a dedicated BuddyPress configuration for your Multisite subsite
+* [BP Multiblog Mode](https://github.com/lmoffereins/bp-multiblog-mode/) for using a dedicated BuddyPress configuration in your Multisite subsite
-* [BP-XProfile-Field-Read-Only](https://github.com/lmoffereins/bp-xprofile-field-read-only/) for marking profile fields uneditable
+* [BP XProfile Field Read Only](https://github.com/lmoffereins/bp-xprofile-field-read-only/) for marking profile fields uneditable
 * [WP Term Order](https://wordpress.org/plugins/wp-term-order/) to order taxonomy terms (associations, speakers, workshop rounds, etc.)

 == Installation ==